Petri FTEE

 3. The film counter is advanced.

-4. The shutter is cocked.
+4. The shutter is wound.

 After the shutter is released, the battery circuit is shut off and unnecessary battery drain is avoided.